XimeraProject/ximeraFirstSteps/README.md

 #  Further steps if you liked what you saw

-## Use your local TeX installation

-First, to create a PDF version of a Ximera course or activity, you can use your existing (recent) TeX installation with a recent version of the Ximera package installed (as found on CTAN).
-But, the real fun of Ximera comes with the online versions of the courses, and online development is easier with either Github Codespaces or Docker.

 ## Use Github Codespaces for further experimenting with Ximera

 For further experimenting, you need a personal copy of this repository, where you can save changes.